inickt/LazyMan-iOS/README.md

 # LazyMan-iOS
 A simple app that lets you stream every live and archived NHL and MLB game from any of your iOS devices for free.
+Based on the original [LazyMan project]().
+You can learn more at [/r/LazyMan](https://www.reddit.com/r/LazyMan/) on Reddit.
+Big thanks to @StevensNJD4 for making this possible.

 ## Features
 - NHL/MLB game playback